ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 -------

 In addition to the ``setup.py`` file, PEP 518 includes a project file named ``pyproject.toml``.
-The main goal of this file is to specify build time dependencies.
+Its main goal is to specify build-time dependencies.
-However, some build system tools like Flit or Poetry are able to specify all project metadata inside the ``pyproject.toml`` file and eliminate usage of the ``setup.py`` file.
+However, some build-system tools like Flit or Poetry are able to specify all project metadata inside the ``pyproject.toml`` file and eliminate the need to use the ``setup.py`` file.

-To specify the build time requirements, the ``[build-system]`` table must be declared in the ``pyproject.toml`` file.
-Within it, the ``requires`` key is assigned to a list of strings, which are the build time requirements.
+To specify the build-time requirements, the ``[build-system]`` table must be declared in the ``pyproject.toml`` file.
+Within it, the ``requires`` key is assigned to a list of strings, which are the build-time requirements.

 The combination of PEP 517 and PEP 518 leads to the following syntax in a ``pyproject.toml`` file: